elenadanese/Econometrics-project-Stock-Price-Forecasting-BlackRock-/README.md

 ## Methodology

 The project was implemented in R over multiple weeks, with progressively more advanced models being tested and compared.
 The analysis was structured in phases:

-Data preprocessing and stationarity checks
+- Data preprocessing and stationarity checks

-Historical data: BlackRock prices (2014–2025).
+    -  Historical data: BlackRock prices (2014–2025).

-Transformations: differencing and log-returns.
+    -  Transformations: differencing and log-returns.

-Statistical tests (ADF, Ljung-Box, Jarque-Bera) to assess stationarity, autocorrelation, and normality.
+    -  Statistical tests (ADF, Ljung-Box, Jarque-Bera) to assess stationarity, autocorrelation, and normality.

-Baseline models
+- Baseline models

-ARIMA / ARMA models for short-term price forecasting.
+    -  ARIMA / ARMA models for short-term price forecasting.

-Iterative specification (manual selection and auto.arima), with diagnostics to refine model parsimony.
+    -  Iterative specification, with diagnostics to refine model parsimony.

-Volatility modeling
+- Volatility modeling

-GARCH-family models to capture volatility clustering.
+    -  GARCH-family models to capture volatility clustering.

-Variants tested:
+    -  Variants tested:

-Standard GARCH
+         -  Standard GARCH

-TGARCH and EGARCH (to account for asymmetry and leverage effects)
+         -  TGARCH and EGARCH (to account for asymmetry and leverage effects)

-Models under different error distributions (Normal, Student-t, skewed-t).
+         -  Models under different error distributions (Normal, Student-t, skewed-t).

-ARMA-GARCH integrated models
+- ARMA-GARCH integrated models

-Joint estimation of mean and volatility processes.
+    -  Joint estimation of mean and volatility processes.

-Comparison of competing specifications using AIC/BIC, log-likelihood, and residual analysis.
+    -  Comparison of competing specifications using AIC/BIC, log-likelihood, and residual analysis.

-Multivariate approaches
+- Multivariate approaches

-VAR models to analyze dynamic interactions between BlackRock, S&P500, and VIX.
+    -  VAR models to analyze dynamic interactions between BlackRock, S&P500, and VIX.

-Forecasting performance assessed against univariate benchmarks.
+    -  Forecasting performance assessed against univariate benchmarks.

+## Technologies

+The project was entirely developed in R. We used the following main packages, grouped by purpose:
+- Data Management & Visualization: readxl, here, ggplot2
+- Stationarity & Statistical Tests: tseries, fBasics
+- Time Series Forecasting: forecast, stats
+- Volatility Modeling (GARCH-family): rugarch, fGarch
+- Multivariate Models: vars

 This was a group project, carried out collaboratively with fellow students.
 The teamwork aspect was crucial for: sharing model insights and coding strategies, critically interpreting results, and reaching common solutions through discussion and comparison.